kylape/pooled-ws-client-test/README.md

 invoke the JAX-WS endpoint using the pool.

 ###Building/Deploying
-Build the project by running `ant install`.
+Build the project by running `mvn install`.
 Deploy the project to a local JBoss by running `mvn jboss-as:deploy`.

 ###Running the Test